chingc/Project-Euler/README.md

 # Project Euler

-When I have nothing else to do I sometimes spend time trying to solve problems from [Project Euler][1].
-This repository is where I keep my solutions.
+Sometimes when I have nothing else to do I try to solve the problems on [Project Euler][1].
+I keep my solutions here.
+Please try your best at solving them on your own before looking up the answers!